microsoft/AzureTRE/docs/deployment-quickstart.md

 Having the output from the `add-app-reg.sh` script, you can now provide the required values for the following variables in the `/templates/core/.env` configuration file:

 * `TRE_ID` - The identifier for your Azure TRE instance.
 Will be used for naming Azure resources.
-Needs to be globally unique.
+Needs to be globally unique and less than 12 characters.
 * `AAD_TENANT_ID` - The Azure AD tenant id
 * `API_CLIENT_ID` - Service principal id for the API
 * `API_CLIENT_SECRET` - Client secret for the API